NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 - Each client is internally termed as an entity - entities can have multiple aliases.
 - Policies defined at entity-level will be associated with all aliases associated with the entities.
-    - E.g. users under the  “dev team” entity
+    - E.g. users under the  "dev team" entity

 # Identity Groups